Chevening safeguarding policy

 • Design, risk assess and undertake all our activities and events in a way that protects people from any risk of harm that may arise from their coming into contact with Chevening.

-• Implement stringent safeguarding approaches in our recruitment procedures.
+• Implement stringent safeguarding approaches in our recruitment procedures, such as Disclosure and Barring Service checks.

 • Appoint a designated senior safeguarding Champion within the Secretariat with a lead safeguarding role in order to exercise appropriate risk assessment and accountability in this area.